Health-RI/img2catalog/README.md

 Usage: img2catalog fdp [OPTIONS]

 Options:
+  -s, --sparql URIREF   URL of SPARQL endpoint of FDP, used for querying which
+                        dataset to update
-  -c, --catalog URIREF  Catalog URI of FDP
+  -c, --catalog URIREF  Catalog URI where datasets will be placed in
+                        [required]
-  -p, --password TEXT   Password of FDP to push to  [required] -u, --username TEXT   Username of FDP to push to  [required] -f, --fdp TEXT        URL of FDP to push to  [required] --help                Show this message and exit.
+  -p, --password TEXT   Password of FDP to push to  [required] -u, --username TEXT   Username of FDP to push to  [required] -f, --fdp TEXT        URL of FDP to push datasets to  [required] --help                Show this message and exit.

 ```